"Liberty means responsibility. That is why most men dread it."

 Real freedom has a particular quality:

-True freedom often feels both liberating and, at times, sobering.
+True freedom feels both liberating and sobering.

 Freedom and Discipline

-A paradox of freedom: discipline creates it.
+A paradox: discipline creates freedom.

 Freedom and Inner Alignment